mondalanindya/ICCVW2021_GSCEventMOD/README.md

 If you want to use this code for your own work, please get in touch with me (anindyam.jan@gmail.com) and Shashant R. (shashant7699@gmail.com)

-If you use this code, please consider citing:
+If you find our work useful, please consider citing:

 ```